spacetelescope/drizzlepac/doc/source/hap-parameters.rst

     Statistical method for determining the sky value from the image pixel values: "median","mode","mean".

 skywidth: 0.1
+    Bin width of histogram for sampling sky statistics (in sigma)

 skylower: -100.0
+    Lower limit of usable data for sky (always in electrons)

 sky_bits: "16"
+    nteger mask bit values considered good pixels in DQ array

 skyupper: null
+    Upper limit of usable data for sky (always in electrons)

 skyclip: 5
+    Number of clipping iterations

 skylsigma: 4.0
+    Lower side clipping factor (in sigma)

 skyusigma: 4.0
+    Upper side clipping factor (in sigma)

 skymask_cat: ""
+    Catalog file listing image masks

 use_static: bool, default=True
+    Use static mask for skymatch computations?

 skyfile: ""
+    Name of file with user-computed sky values to be subtracted

 skyuser: ""
+    KEYWORD indicating a sky subtraction value if done by user

 Step 3: Drizzle Separate images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^